FIWARE-TMForum/local-bae/README.md

 BAE_LP_OAUTH2_CLIENT_SECRET=<ClientSecret>
 ```
 In the case that the external IDP is not Keyrock, then you also need to provide the ENV
 `BAE_LP_OAUTH2_PROVIDER` and maybe additional variables in this file.
+This also applies when using a
+different protocol.
 Also the callback
 URI needs to be adopted for the different strategy.

+The ENV file also allows to set further environment variables for the logic proxy which are not contained
+in the docker compose file.

 Now start the charging backend and logic proxy:
 ```shell